 Wixie makes it easy to combine text and images, and lay them out on a page, so designing the card after the research is complete is easy.
 Wixie also makes it easy to print a single page or multiple pages as trading cards.

-If each student has made one card, or a single page, they simply click the Send button, choose Print, choose Repeat Page, and select Trading Card.
-This will print 9 pages to a single sheet of paper and they can easily cut out their own cards and trade them with their classmates.
+If each student has made one card or a single page, they simply click the File menu and choose Print.
+At the Print dialog, choose Trading Cards and select Repeat Page to print 9 pages to a single sheet of paper.
+Then, cut out the cards and trade them with classmates.

 Students can use plastic baseball card holders to store in a notebook or collect cards in boxes like Altoid® tins.

-To create a collected set of all student work, log in to your teacher account in Wixie, open the Wixie authoring application, click the Wixie button and choose Import Pages.
-You can then select each students card to combine into a single Wixie file.
-Instead of choosing Repeat Page when you print, just choose Trading Cards and you can print the entire set at once.
+To create a collected set of all student work, log in to your teacher account in Wixie and start a new project.
+Go to the File menu and choose Import Pages.
+You can then select each student's card to combine into a single Wixie file.
+Then, instead of choosing Repeat Page when you print, just choose Trading Cards to print the entire set at once.

 Trading card ideas